pascalranaora/bitcoin-degrowth/README.md

 ## 🙏 Acknowledgments
 - Built with ❤️ by Pascal Ranaora.
-- Thanks to EXIOBASE team, Chainalysis researchers, and the Bitcoin degrowth community.
+- Thanks to EXIOBASE team, Chainalysis researchers, and the Bitcoin Community.
-- Powered by open-source: Streamlit, NumPy, Pandas.
+- Powered by open-source : NumPy, Pandas.

-**Bitcoin: Shrinking the entropy beast, one satoshi at a time.** Questions?
-DM on X or open an issue.
+**Bitcoin: Shrinking the entropy beast, one satoshi at a time.**